 and accepts the solution

 on all scales~\cite{T}.
-Therefore the relativistic analysis has led to the considerably stronger growth-rate of $v\propto t$ for linear peculiar velocities.
-Moreover, according to the theory of differential equations, solution (\ref{GRlv1}) provides the minimum growth rate of the $v$-field.
-Indeed, a fairly well known theorem states that the full solution of a non-homogeneous differential equation forms from the general solution of its homogeneous part (in our case from (\ref{GRlv1})) and from a partial solution of the full equation.
-Therefore, solving (\ref{GRlddotv1}) in full will make physical difference only if its partial solution grows faster than the fastest growing mode of the homogeneous solution.
-Put another way, the power-law $v\propto t$ is the minimum growth-rate of the linear peculiar-velocity field.
-Indeed, by following an approach that accounted for some (though not for all) of the effects of the density gradients seen on the right-hand side of (\ref{GRlddotv1}), the studies of~\cite{TT}-\cite{MiT} have led to the growth-rate of $v\propto t^{4/3}$ for the linear $v$-field.
-Overall, the relativistic analysis has led to considerably stronger growth-rates for peculiar velocities than the Newtonian/quasi-Newtonian treatments.
-This means that general relativity supports faster and deeper residual bulk flows than it is generally anticipated.
-Perhaps bulk flows like those reported in the surveys of~\cite{WFH}-\cite{WHD} for example.
+Therefore the relativistic analysis has led to the considerably stronger growth rate of $v\propto t$ for linear peculiar velocities.
+Moreover, according to the theory of differential equations, solution (\ref{GRlv1}) provides the minimum growth rate of the $v$ field.
+Indeed, a fairly well known theorem states that the full solution of a non-homogeneous differential equation forms from the general solution of its homogeneous part--in our case from (\ref{GRlv1})--and from a partial solution of the full equation.
+Therefore, solving (\ref{GRlddotv1}) in full will make a physical difference only if its partial solution grows faster than the fastest growing mode of the homogeneous solution.
+Put another way, the power-law $v\propto t$ is the minimum growth rate of the linear peculiar-velocity field.
+Indeed, by following an approach that accounts for some (though not all) of the effects of the density gradients seen on the right-hand side of (\ref{GRlddotv1}), the studies of~\cite{TT} and \cite{MiT} led to the growth rate of $v\propto t^{4/3}$ for the linear $v$ field.
+Overall, the relativistic analysis leads to considerably stronger growth rates for peculiar velocities than the Newtonian and quasi-Newtonian treatments.
+This means that general relativity supports faster and deeper residual bulk flows than is generally anticipated, perhaps the bulk flows such as those reported in the surveys of~\cite{WFH}-\cite{WHD}.